 Do your players know what to do when things aren’t going to plan?
 Or do they allow the opposition to score six goals in a row before someone finally switches on and does something about it?

-STRATEGY VIDEOS: CHECK OUT ALL OF OUR SET PLAYS HERE
+STRATEGY VIDEOS: CHECK OUT ALL OF OUR SET PLAY VIDEOS HERE

 Practice some set structures, plays and keywords that the team knows to fall back on if the opposition starts to get on top.
 That could mean setting up an “overload” centre pass if the opposition scores three goals in a row, in order to get a quick one back and allow everyone to settle.
 Or it could be something as simple as your defensive end recognising which opposition player is receiving all the centre passes, and double-teaming that player for the next few, in order to disrupt the opposition’s flow.